 The MAJ (for the intimate) is to make changes to an old article to refresh your blog without getting into the creation of new content.

 This allows you to save time, update articles that are no longer relevant, and do not let your old articles slowly sink into the bottom of your blog SEO friendly.

 In addition, do not forget that users are fond of recent content.

 Not only do you have the chance to give a second life to an article that is important to you, but you can also better optimize the content of the latter now that you have more knowledge in SEO.

-And then, you can imagine that an article on SEO wrote in 2009 is not very valid today.
+And then, you can imagine that an article on SEO written in 2009 is not very valid today.

 Here you have all the keys to optimize your content!
 We will now be able to promote the latter.

-The golden rule often evoked by SEO experts: 20% content and 80% content promotion.
+The golden rule often evoked by SEO experts: Content and content promotion.

 Content promotion through backlinking

 Once you have written and optimized your content, go to the promotion!
 And at this level, it is not only Spiderman who performs feats by weaving links.
 Have you ever been told how important backlinking is?